Skip to Content

 • Not a fully sealed reel

-• Spool is not braid ready
+• The spool is not braid-ready

 Alternatives